 Travis Bickle is the name of the character played by Robert de Niro in the film Taxi Driver (1976).
 Bickle is a former marine who served honorably in the Vietnam War.
 He does not have many friends, and he suffers from a bad case of insomnia.

 Therefore, he takes a job as a night shift cabbie in a bad neighborhood.
-He becomes a vigilante bent on saving a twelve year old prostitute.
+He becomes a vigilante bent on saving a twelve-year-old prostitute.
 However, here, we are interested in looking at the Travis Bickle mohawk haircut.
+His manly haircut became so trendy that many still copy his mohawk hairstyle.

 Robert De Niro as Travis Bickle in Taxi Driver movie.